uros-bojanic/epidemic-modelling/README.md

 # epidemic-modelling
-[Computer Modeling] SIR/SIRS/SIRQ/ISIR/SEIR differential equation models for numerical epidemic modelling in MATLAB.
+[Computer Modeling] SIR/SIRS/SIRQ/ISIR/SEIR comparmental models for numerical epidemic modelling in MATLAB.

 Homework/project in **Practicum in Physics 2 (13E061PF2)** at University of Belgrade, School of Electrical Engineering.